 A look at the sexual behaviour of mice, our fellow mammals, can bring valuable insights into human reproductive behavior.
-The findings were published in the journal Neuron.
+The

 Prof. Touhara and team examined a male pheromone called exocrine gland-secreting peptide 1 (ESP1), which has been shown in previous studies – referenced by the authors – to drive sexual behavior in female mice and aggressive behavior in male mice.

 ESP1 is different from other pheromones because it is a single chemical that corresponds to a single receptor, making it easier for the researchers to track.

 To do so, the scientists infected the ESP1 receptor neurons with a virus.
 Once the virus had spread, the scientists marked the infected brain cells with a fluorescent protein, so that they could see the neural circuit taken by the ESP1.

 In other words, the researchers were able to see how ESP1 signals are conveyed in the brain, as neurons send electrical impulses to other neurons through the synapses.

 Using this fluorescent viral tracing method, Prof. Touhara and team saw that the circuit taken by the ESP1 signal in the amygdala differed between males and females.
 The amygdala was shown to contain another subarea that acted as a “switch,” relaying ESP1 information to different parts of the hypothalamus depending on the mouse’s sex.

 The researchers mapped how the “ESP1 information is conveyed from the peripheral receptive organ to the motor-regulating midbrain via the amygdala-hypothalamus axis.”